wp-plugins/tsp-on-this-day/README.txt

 License: Apache v2.0
 License URI: http://www.apache.org/licenses/LICENSE-2.0

-On This Day allows you to view blog posts with the same month and day in history on your website (similar to Facebook's new "On This Day" App).
+On This Day allows you to view blog posts with the same month and day in history on your blog (similar to Facebook's "On This Day" app).

 == Description ==